Brechy/Cart_Summary/README.md

 ## Connect to the Expo Server

--Open the Expo Client app in your phone and use the QR scanner to scan the QR code in the Metro Bundler that is now open in your browser.
+Open the Expo Client app in your phone and use the QR scanner to scan the QR code in the Metro Bundler that is now open in your browser.